juliawqy/kira/README.md

 ### Take note that the files in `.gitignore` are *NOT* to be pushed into git (venv, kira.db etc.)
-7. to test out view all tasks function and view subtask function follow all the steps above until step 5, now you can comment out all the codes and uncomment codes for each function (all task viewing and sub-task viewing)
+7. to test out view all tasks function and view subtask function follow all the steps above until step 5